webb1es/dotenvify/README.md

 - 🧹 Skips empty lines (because whitespace is only scary in Python)
 - 🛡️ Won't wreck your original file if something goes wrong
 - 👻 No dependencies because who has time for npm install
+- 🔌 Plugin architecture: Core functionality is platform-agnostic with plugins for different integrations
 - 🔄 Azure DevOps integration to fetch variables directly from variable groups
 - 🔒 Secure: Uses your existing Azure CLI authentication - no credentials stored or handled by dotenvify
 - 🧠 Smart defaults: Minimizes required parameters with environment variables and sensible defaults